ShrivatsAgrawal/CoWin-Covid19VaccineBooking/README.md

 # CowinVaccineBooking

-Free and equal access to technology to all.
+Free and equal access of technology to all.

 <strong>100%</strong> automated.
 Auto OTP filling and booking page captcha solving.